Daphne jezoensis

-Daphne jezoensis is a shrub, of the family Thymelaeaceae.
+Daphne jezoensis is a species of shrub, of the family Thymelaeaceae.
 It is native to northern Japan and parts of eastern Russia.

 It has been treated as either a subspecies or a variety of Daphne kamtschatica.

 Description

 The shrub is summer deciduous, and grows from 0.4 to 0.6 m tall.
 Its leaves are blue-green in color and its flowers are bright yellow.
 It is often found in deciduous forests with humus rich soil.